fbpx

 When we opened back in 1978, the pork Sparerib was King – but today the Baby Back Rib holds the crown.
-Why, and which rib truly reigns supreme?
+Why, and which rib truly rules supreme?
 Lets take a closer look – and cook some ribs of course!

-Baby Back Ribs
+What are Baby Back Ribs

 Cut the rib bones off of the pork chops and you’ve got Baby Back Ribs.
 They are short, simple and easy to navigate; and being from the loin their meat is very tender and juicy.
 There’s nothing not to like about Baby Backs, except that they cost about 50% more than Spareribs.